ericyang91/RTDS_Python/README.md

 - **File Operations:**
   - After opening a file, operations like read, write, and close are performed on the file handle.

 - **Closing the File**:
     - Use `f.close()` to close the file manually.
     - This is needed to prevent data loss.
 Some data might be temporarily stored in a buffer to improve performance. `f.close()` flushes, or writes the buffered data to disk.
+        - When writing to a file, Python may temporarily hold the data in memory (the buffer) to improve performance.
+This means that changes may not be immediately reflected in the file until the buffer is flushed (e.g., via f.close() or using the with statement.
     - Using a `with` statement *automatically closes* the file when done.
     - Example with `with`:
       ```python